vlvagerviwager/gender-diversity-info/README.md

 ## About the maintainer

 Building empathy for every single being and situation in our world is a lifelong mission for me.
-Being a gender and racial minority in my industry, an activist for reproductive and LGBT rights, and volunteer in outreach programs, I did not realise that I could use my experience and voice to help others until I embarked on my quest to learn more about diversity.
+Being a gender and racial minority in my industry, an activist for the right to bodily autonomy, and a volunteer in outreach programs, I did not realise that I could use my experience and voice to help others until I embarked on my quest to learn more about diversity.

 I am a software developer, yoga teacher, aerialist, photographer, and artist.